atodorov/atodorov.github.com/content/_posts/2013-12-09-book-review-ux-for-lean-startups.markdown

 vague idea/area of interest you may come around a particular trend/pattern or problem and develop your business from there.

-{% blockquote %}
-You’ll know that you’ve validated a problem when you start to hear particular groups of people complaining about something specific.
+> You’ll know that you’ve validated a problem when you start to hear
+> particular groups of people complaining about something specific.
+>

-...
+> ...
+>

-Your goal in validating your market is to begin to narrow down the group of people who will want their problems solved badly enough to buy your product.
-Your secondary goal is to understand exactly why they’re interested so you can find other markets that might be similarly motivated.
+> Your goal in validating your market is to begin to narrow down the
+> group of people who will want their problems solved badly enough to buy
+> your product.
+Your secondary goal is to understand exactly why they’re
+> interested so you can find other markets that might be similarly motivated.
+>

-...
+> ...
+>

-You’ll know that you’ve successfully validated your market when you can accurately predict that a particular type of person will have a specific problem and that the problem will be severe enough that that person is interested in purchasing a solution.
+> You’ll know that you’ve successfully validated your market when you can
+> accurately predict that a particular type of person will have a specific
+> problem and that the problem will be severe enough that that person is
+> interested in purchasing a solution.
+>

-...
+> ...
+>

-Just because you have discovered a real problem and have a group of people willing to pay you to solve their problem, that doesn’t necessarily mean that your product is the right solution.
+> Just because you have discovered a real problem and have a group of people
+> willing to pay you to solve their problem, that doesn’t necessarily mean that
+> your product is the right solution.
+>

-...
+> ...
+>

-You’ll know that you’ve validated your product when a large percentage of your target market offers to pay you money to solve their problem.
+> You’ll know that you’ve validated your product when a large percentage of
+> your target market offers to pay you money to solve their problem.
-{% endblockquote %}

 User Research